Understanding the tactics and techniques attackers use — and how to defend against them

 And according to Verizon’s 2020 Data Breach Incident Report (DBIR), ransomware is a growing threat and may be far more common than the data suggests, accounting for well over a quarter of all detected malware attacks.
 What’s more, nearly a third of all victims are SMBs.

-That shouldn’t come as a surprise; after all, the data you rely on to operate your business is highly valuable to attackers looking to steal it, sell it, ransom it, or leak it.
+So what makes ransomware particularly threatening to small businesses?
+It shouldn’t come as a surprise – the data you rely on to operate your small business is highly valuable to attackers looking to steal it, sell it, ransom it, or leak it.
 Adding fuel to the fire, small businesses often lack the resources necessary to put strong cyber security measures into place.

 That’s why it’s more important than ever for SMBs to stay informed of the threats they face and secure their operations against an attack.